dd010101/vyos-jenkins/readme.md

 any possible of OOM related issues.
 You will also build some vast packages so fast CPU is good idea because you may need to recompile kernel multiple times for debugging purposes.

-I assume single shared host for jenkins and x86 node (Built-In Node).
-I also assume the SSH host for reprepro repositories is the same as the jenkins host.
+I assume single shared host for Jenkins and x86 node (Built-In Node).
+I also assume the SSH host for reprepro repositories is the same as the Jenkins host.
 Not recommended, but it's the simple way to get experimental environment started all in one.
 Normally you would have these roles split into more VMs but that's redundant for our purpose and thus everything is on one host under one single user.